For an E-Thesis enquiry or deposit contact Library Research Support

 Third party copyright material

-You will need to seek permission to include any third party copyright material in an electronic version of your thesis, which is publicly available online.
-In the print version of a thesis you may normally include limited amounts without seeking permission, provided it is adequately acknowledged and referenced according to academic convention.
+You will need to seek permission to include any substantial third party copyright material in an electronic version of your thesis, which is publicly available online.
+You may normally include 'limited amounts' without seeking permission, provided it is adequately acknowledged and referenced according to academic convention.

 What is 3rd party copyright content?